danilko/armory3d_vehicle_concept/README.md

 - Down Arrow to brake
 - Left/Right Arrow to steer
 - x to transform
+- s to enable boost/disable boost (boost will only be enabled in certain transform)

 #### PS4 Controller
 - R2 to accelerate
 - L2 to brake
 - Left stick to steer
 - X to transform
+- O to enable boost/disable boost (boost will only be enabled in certain transform)